 Automatic rule files work alongside manual repository rules.
 Both types of rules are combined and provided to the agent for maximum context.

-If your rule files exceed 3,000 characters combined, they will be automatically truncated.
-Consider keeping rule files concise or splitting them into multiple focused files.
+If your rule files exceed the global 25,000 character budget, they will be truncated per-file and/or at the aggregate level.
+Keep rule files concise or split them into focused files.

 Common Use Cases and Examples